 Variable content can be an arbitrary block of binary data.
 However, by convention, data is maintained as human readable strings, mostly single words or numbers.
-Some database API operations have a performance penalty if arbitrary binary data is used, as such data must be URL encoded / decoded.
+Such strings are always stored in RDB including a terminating 0 byte.

 Variables are subject to access control permissions, similar to Unix files.
 There are three permission groups (owner, group & others) and four flags in each group (read, write, erase, perm).
 By manipulating the permissions, a task can, for instance, create a variable everyone can write to, but only the owner may read (e.g. password check).
 It is also possible to lock the permissions in place by erasing the perm bit.
 Since most of the NetComm Wireless system runs as root, this feature is not used much.